bkager/Tiny-node-cookbook/informational-importing-and-exporting-from-modules.md

 duckFunctions.sayQuack() //Prints "Quack quack quack!"
 ```

 We're importing the module.exports object to index.js, saving it to the variable duckFunctions, and then invoking the function we saved in it as .sayQuack().
-I've used this syntax because I think it's the easiest to see what's happening, but there are several ways to do this.
+I've demonstrated this syntax first because I think it's the easiest to see what's happening, but there are several ways to do this.

 ### Syntax #1